 Another important question to ask yourself is – will I do it?
 Don’t make your routine overly complicated and don’t include things that you’re unlikely to do.

 I’d love to wake up, do an hour of CrossFit and have a Wonder Woman body.
 But I know that’s definitely not something I’ll ever do.
-So I start small, from 30 minutes of yoga.
+So I start small, with 30 minutes of yoga.

 - Try And Improve

 There is one more step to creating a routine though.

 Once you start actually following your routine in some time you’ll have a better understanding of what’s working and what’s not.

 So don’t take your routine as gospel to follow step by step.
 Make it more fluid and change it as you go.
 You’re changing, and your life changes – it makes perfect sense that your routines would also be changing.

 Creating new routines won’t be easy.
 Your brain already has set routines, and breaking old habits can be pretty challenging.

 There are a few things you could do to help yourself with this process.